Aliases for ACSL5 Gene

-ACSL5 (Acyl-CoA Synthetase Long-Chain Family Member 5) is a Protein Coding gene.
-Diseases associated with ACSL5 include colorectal cancer.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include long-chain fatty acid-CoA ligase activity.
-An important paralog of this gene is ACSBG2.
+ACSL5 (Acyl-CoA Synthetase Long Chain Family Member 5) is a Protein Coding gene.
+Diseases associated with ACSL5 include Glioma and Her2-Receptor Negative Breast Cancer.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Mitochondrial LC-Fatty Acid Beta-Oxidation.
+Gene Ontology (GO) annotations related to this gene include long-chain fatty acid-CoA ligase activity.
+An important paralog of this gene is ACSL6.

-Acyl-CoA synthetases (ACSL) activate long-chain fatty acids for both synthesis of cellular lipids, and degradation via beta-oxidation.
+Catalyzes the conversion of long-chain fatty acids to their active form acyl-CoAs for both synthesis of cellular lipids, and degradation via beta-oxidation (PubMed:17681178, PubMed:24269233, PubMed:22633490).
 ACSL5 may activate fatty acids from exogenous sources for the synthesis of triacylglycerol destined for intracellular storage (By similarity).
 Utilizes a wide range of saturated fatty acids with a preference for C16-C18 unsaturated fatty acids (By similarity).
 It was suggested that it may also stimulate fatty acid oxidation (By similarity).
 At the villus tip of the crypt-villus axis of the small intestine may sensitize epithelial cells to apoptosis specifically triggered by the death ligand TRAIL.
 May have a role in the survival of glioma cells.